sjrahimian/virtual.forest.mind/note-my-thoughts-on-note-taking.md

      * Similar with notebooks, followed by sections and pages.
      * I'd like to keep this structure for some material.
    * 2nd structure: write, collect, & retrieve.
-     * Akin to an [infinite hammerspace](https://tvtropes.org/pmwiki/pmwiki.php/Main/Hammerspace) for notes; anything and everything placed in there can be retrieved later when needed, e.g., quotes from thinkers, books, etc., without having to give much thought to file categories (notes should still include backlinks).
+     * Akin to an [infinite hammerspace](https://tvtropes.org/pmwiki/pmwiki.php/Main/Hammerspace) for notes; anything and everything placed in there can be retrieved later when needed, e.g., quotes from thinkers, books, etc., without having to give much thought to folder categories.
+Instead organization and identification would be captured via backlinks and tagging.
 3. What is the end goal of note-taking?
    * Ease and simplicity to note-taking (*less is more* mentality)
-   * Shareability - this allows every notebook to be uploaded independent of other notebooks, or as a whole
+   * Shareability - this allows every "page" to be uploaded independent of other "folders", or as a whole
    * Flexibility and scalability - combine notes, folders, or split them
    * Version control